Dilaton-Induced Resonant Production of Ultralight Vector Dark Matter: Ultraviolet consistency and the origin of the vector mass

 \section{Ultraviolet consistency and the origin of the vector mass}

-{The cosmological embedding constrains the initial spectator condensate, whereas ultraviolet consistency constrains the sector that generates the vector mass.
-These conditions are conceptually distinct and should be imposed independently.
-In the present setting three ultraviolet questions arise simultaneously: whether the Proca description is a controlled low-energy limit, whether the time-dependent kinetic normalization drives the dark gauge sector into strong coupling, and---in a Higgsed realization---whether resonant vector production restores the symmetry or seeds a string network \cite{Holdom:1986,Fabbrichesi:2020,Cline:2024,Long:2019,Kitajima:2022strings,Cyncynates:2025prl,Cyncynates:2025prd,Kitajima:2025bound}.}
+The cosmological analysis developed in the previous section constrains the evolution of the spectator condensate and the conditions under which the tuned resonance branch can operate efficiently.
+These requirements, however, do not determine whether the underlying vector theory admits a consistent ultraviolet completion.
+The origin of the vector mass introduces an independent set of constraints that must be imposed separately.
+In the present framework, three distinct ultraviolet questions arise: whether the Proca description remains a valid low-energy effective theory, whether the time-dependent kinetic function drives the gauge sector into strong coupling, and---for a Higgsed realization---whether resonant vector production destabilizes the broken phase or induces defect formation \cite{Holdom:1986,Fabbrichesi:2020,Ozsoy:2023,Capanelli:2024runaway,Capanelli:2024gpp,Long:2019,Salehian:2020jws,Redi:2022zkt,Sato:2022cwt,Kitajima:2022strings,Cyncynates:2025prl,Cyncynates:2025prd,Kitajima:2025bound}.
+These conditions are logically independent of the cosmological embedding and act as additional consistency filters on the tuned branch.